 PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Storm water drainage facilities in the Annexation Area are adequate and are being provided in the same manner that those services are provided to the Comparable Areas.
-There are no plans for further construction of drainage facilities in the Annexation Area.
+There are no plans for further construction of public drainage facilities in the Annexation Area.
 Immediately upon annexation, the City Engineering Department will respond to inquiries or complaints about drainage and will begin drainage related maintenance as may be required within the public right-of-way as a result of erosion or siltation.
+No clean-outs are budgeted in this plan.